I fish the Columbia River from the Willamette River to Priest Rapids Dam, as well as some of Washington’s premier southwest rivers.

 I meet at several boat launches throughout the gorge, Beacon Rock State Park, Drano Lake, Wind River, Klickitat River, Hood River, Ainsworth State Park, Bingen, The Dalles, Maryhill State Park, Rufus, Willamette River to name a few.

-Contact me and I can assist you in planning your fishing adventure.
-I can let you know where we will launch soon after.
+Contact me and I will assist you in planning your fishing adventure.
+I will let you know where we will launch soon after.

 What to Bring…

 - An Experienced And Professional Guide